bitwiseworks/python-os2/Doc/library/tarfile.rst

 be finalized; only the internally used file object will be closed.
 See the :ref:`tar-examples` section for a use case.

-.. versionadded:: 2.7
+.. versionadded:: 3.2
-   Added support for the context manager protocol.
+   Added support for the context management protocol.

-.. class:: TarFile(name=None, mode='r', fileobj=None, format=DEFAULT_FORMAT, tarinfo=TarInfo, dereference=False, ignore_zeros=False, encoding=ENCODING, errors=None, pax_headers=None, debug=0, errorlevel=0)
+.. class:: TarFile(name=None, mode='r', fileobj=None, format=DEFAULT_FORMAT, tarinfo=TarInfo, dereference=False, ignore_zeros=False, encoding=ENCODING, errors='surrogateescape', pax_headers=None, debug=0, errorlevel=0)

    All following arguments are optional and can be accessed as instance attributes as well.

-   *name* is the pathname of the archive.
+   *name* is the pathname of the archive. *name* may be a :term:`path-like object`.
    It can be omitted if *fileobj* is given.
    In this case, the file object's :attr:`name` attribute is used if it exists.

-   *mode* is either ``'r'`` to read from an existing archive, ``'a'`` to append data to an existing file or ``'w'`` to create a new file overwriting an existing one.
+   *mode* is either ``'r'`` to read from an existing archive, ``'a'`` to append data to an existing file, ``'w'`` to create a new file overwriting an existing one, or ``'x'`` to create a new file only if it does not already exist.

    If *fileobj* is given, it is used for reading or writing data.
 If it can be determined, *mode* is overridden by *fileobj*'s mode. *fileobj* will be used